 During the Covid-19 pandemic, I have focused on policy-oriented research on the politics of global public health and 'carceral-community epidemiology'––that is, the way in which the health and welfare of incarcerated people is always intertwined with the health of broader communities.
 Most of this work examines the relationships between systemic prejudice in healthcare and legal systems, the uses of confinement and punishment in the US and internationally, and large-scale decarceration policies to improve public health, pandemic preparedness, and biosecurity.

-My anthropological research traces the constitutive interrelation between modern psychiatric, racial, and aesthetic ideas from their shared origin in 18th-century German anthropology and philosophy to their consequences for everyday practices, incarceration, and policing in the United States today.
-I also maintain a policy-oriented research agenda focused on 'carceral-community epidemiology,' which examines the relationship between incarceration and community health, systemic prejudice in healthcare and legal systems, and uses of confinement and punishment in the US and internationally.
-Additional areas of research and teaching include political anthropology of law; social epidemiology; the intersection of psychoanalysis, ethnography, and aesthetic politics; and anthropology of medicine, policing, and public health.
+My broader anthropological research traces the constitutive interrelation between modern psychiatric, racial, and aesthetic ideas from their shared origin in 18th-century German anthropology and philosophy to their consequences for everyday practices, incarceration, and policing in the US today.
+Additional areas of research and teaching include political anthropology of law and global public health; social epidemiology; the intersection of psychoanalysis, ethnography, and aesthetic politics; and anthropology of medicine, policing, and logics of apartheid.

-All of my research––both qualitative and quantitative––grows out of six years of ethnographic work on Chicago's South Side in various contexts: neighborhood writing workshops and associated long-term relationships, psychiatric wards, jail and police facilities, and community mental health and arts centers.
+All of my research––both qualitative and quantitative––grows out of a decade of ethnographic work on Chicago's South Side in various contexts: neighborhood writing workshops and associated long-term relationships, psychiatric wards, jail and police facilities, and community mental health and arts centers.
 Based on these ethnographic investments alongside mixed methods training, my scholarly and applied work proceeds on three interrelated fronts.
 Each of these attends to questions and action at different scales, traversing the universal, the particular, and the singular.